mapforge-org/mapforge/docs/geojson.md

 * `stroke-width`: width of the line (default: 2)
 * `stroke`: line color (default: 'darkgreen')
 * `stroke-opacity`: opacity of the line (default: 0.8)
+* `stroke-image-url`: URL pointing to icon image that will get repeated along the line.
+Can point to a Mapforge hosted image like /icons/direction-arrow.png
+* `stroke-symbol`: taken as text/emoji, emoji list: https://emojipedia.org/google/15.1
 * `fill-extrusion-color`: color of the extrusion (default: green)
 * `fill-extrusion-height`: height in m
 * `fill-extrusion-width`: width in m